+The location of this protected area belongs to the phytogeographical area of the Parana Forest, which is the most biodiverse eco-region of Argentina.
 The main characteristics that generate this exuberant Nature are its warm climate, constant humidity, and the lack of dry seasons and of changing climate.

 The highest Forest stratum, which reaches 30 meters in height, includes adult trees that form an uninterrupted roof of ramifications and dense foliage.
 This is the stratum that filters and administers the right amount of sunlight to the lower strata.

 The smallest trees, between 3 and 10 meters high, make up to the so-called intermediate stratum.
 This layer with its discontinuous canopy is a profusion of young trees that will renew the forest, several fruit trees, bamboos and curious arborescent ferns.

 The lowest stratum, up to 3 meters from the ground, receives little sunlight.
 Broad-leafed grasses, a large number of smaller ferns, and non-woody plants like begonias are abundant.
 This vegetal group covers and dresses the forest ground.

 Other characteristics of this jungle are the presence of two palm species, Pindó (Syagrus romanzoffiana) and the elegant Palmetto (Euterpe edulis), the latter being endangered; there are also a number of bamboos that proliferate between the low and the intermediate strata of the forest.
 Tacuara Guazú (Guadua angustifolia), with its 30 meters in height, is outstanding.

 It is important for the birdwatcher to know the tree species of the forest that he is visiting, since most bird species find shelter, to nest in certain trees; frugivorous species, for example, concentrate at a certain time and on certain trees in a daily search for food, mainly wild fruits.